quintoandar/butterfree/GITFLOW.md

 - When the PR's approved and the code is tested, `squash and merge` to squash your commits into a single commit.
 - Open a Pull Request against `staging` (may need to rebase first).
 - A tag will automatically be triggered in our CI/CD.
-This tag/release will use the version for its title and push a new version of butterfree's python package to our private server.
+This tag/release will use the version for its title and push a new version of Butterfree's python package to our private server.

 You may always update the tag/release description with the changelog.